 Investment costs and related fees

-The fees described below are correct as at 1 July 2017 and may be revised or adjusted by the Trustee from time to time.
+The fees described below are correct as at 1 July 2018 and may be revised or adjusted by the Trustee from time to time.
 We'll give you at least 30 days' notice of any material increase in fees, unless the increase arises only from an increase in costs.

 Performance related fee

 In some cases investment managers are paid a performance related fee if they exceed agreed performance targets.
-The estimated investment fee and indirect cost ratio for the Balanced (MySuper) and Equity Plus investment options include a performance related fee, payable if investment managers exceed agreed performance targets.
+The estimated investment fee and indirect cost ratio for the Balanced (MySuper)/Balanced and Equity Plus investment options include a performance related fee, payable if investment managers exceed agreed performance targets.

 If an investment manager earns a performance related fee, it is passed onto members as an adjustment to the investment performance of the relevant investment option.
 A performance related fee will not always be payable.
 Because performance targets vary between investment managers, it is not possible to provide an accurate figure for the performance related fees.
-The performance related fees are therefore estimates, based on:
+The performance related fees are therefore estimates based on:

-- the strategic asset allocation of the relevant investment option as at 30 June 2017, and
+- the strategic asset allocation of the relevant investment option as at 30 June 2018, and

 The actual performance related fee will vary depending on the actual return and agreements in place with relevant investment managers.
 The use of estimates is not an indication or guarantee of future performance.